 - Replace sugar-sweetened beverages with low or no sugar alternatives such as water, fruit-flavored seltzers, or tea.

 - Check labels for added sugars, which are now listed in Nutrition Facts Panels.
 Added sugars can be listed in the ingredients as many names, including brown sugar, corn syrup, dextrose, fructose, glucose, high-fructose corn syrup, honey, invert sugar, lactose, malt syrup, maltose, molasses, raw sugar, sucrose, and turbinado sugar.

 Exercise Every Day

-Studies have shown that men who exercise have a reduced risk of prostate cancer.
 A healthy prostate is not all you have to gain from regular exercise.
-Exercise also reduces stress and tension, keeps hormone levels healthy, and improves immune function.
-Exercise can also help achieve and maintain a healthy weight, which can also help to reduce the risk of prostate cancer.
+Exercise helps reduce stress and tension, keeps hormone levels healthy, and improves bone health and immune function.
+Exercise can also help you achieve and maintain a healthy weight, which benefits your prostate.